It seems like you are using an outdated or unsupported browser.

 Get where you want to go and take advantage of all the benefits of two-wheels.

-Your age, along with a car driving licence that you may already hold, will determine what you can ride, and what you need to gain before riding on the road.
+Your age, along with a car driving licence that you may already hold, will determine what you can ride,

 You'll need to apply for your provisional licence and complete CBT training before you can ride.
 You must display L-plates and cannot carry a passenger.